flywheel-io/gears/spec/readme.md

 To be a Flywheel gear, the container in the tar file must include a folder named: `/flywheel/v0`.<br>
 All following references to folders are relative to this folder.

-The `/flywheel/v0` folder must contain two specific files
+The `/flywheel/v0` folder contains two specific files:

    * `manifest.json`   - Describes critical properties of how the gear computes.
-   * `run`             - Describes how to execute the algorithm in the gear.
+   * `run` - (Optional) Describes how to execute the algorithm in the gear.
+Alternately, use the manifest `command` key.

 The contents of these files are described here.